 If technology doesn’t integrate with your PMS and other systems, it can lead to fragmented data and miscommunication.
 Be diligent about vetting and choosing the right software solutions and vendors for your property.

 Given the pros and cons, it’s important to think hard about which options will maximize the benefits and minimize the pitfalls for your property.
 Start with the technology that is well tried and tested by hotels and will bring the highest returns on investment – not only in cost savings but also in guest satisfaction.

 Here are some key areas to prioritize:

 - Self-service-check-in.
-Reduce long queues at the front desk by giving guests the option to complete mobile check-in online prior to arrival or by hotel kiosk upon arrival.
+Reduce long queues at the front desk and streamline the check-in experience by giving guests the option to complete mobile check-in online prior to arrival or by a kiosk solution upon arrival.

 - Guest communications.
 Use a guest engagement solution to invite guests to contact you on the messaging channel of their choice across multiple touchpoints on the traveler journey, whether it’s webchat, text messaging, WhatsApp, Messenger, or other channels.

 - Staff communications.
-Use operations software to streamline internal processes in the front office, housekeeping, maintenance, and across departments.
+Use front desk software to streamline internal processes in the front office, housekeeping, maintenance, and across departments.
 Built-in automated alerts will help ensure no guest request gets missed.